simonmichael/hledger/hledger/hledger.m4.md

 Some notes:

-- As in Ledger, end dates are exclusive, so you need to write the date *after* the last day you want to include.
+- End dates are exclusive, as in Ledger, so you should write the date *after* the last day you want to see in the report.
 - As noted in [reporting options](#general-options):
   among start/end dates specified with *options*, the last (i.e. right-most) option takes precedence.